 This article shows you how to scale your app in Azure App Service.
 There are two workflows for scaling, scale up and scale out, and this article explains the scale up workflow.

 - Scale up: Get more CPU, memory, disk space, and extra features like dedicated virtual machines (VMs), custom domains and certificates, staging slots, autoscaling, and more.
 You scale up by changing the pricing tier of the App Service plan that your app belongs to.

 - Scale out: Increase the number of VM instances that run your app.
 You can scale out to as many as 20 instances, depending on your pricing tier.
-App Service Environments in Premium tier will further increase your scale-out count to 50 instances.
+App Service Environments in Isolated tier further increases your scale-out count to 100 instances.
 For more information about scaling out, see Scale instance count manually or automatically.
-There you will find out how to use autoscaling, which is to scale instance count automatically based on predefined rules and schedules.
+There you find out how to use autoscaling, which is to scale instance count automatically based on predefined rules and schedules.

 The scale settings take only seconds to apply and affect all apps in your App Service plan.
 They do not require you to change your code or redeploy your application.

 For information about the pricing and features of individual App Service plans, see App Service Pricing Details.

 Before you switch an App Service plan from the Free tier, you must first remove the spending limits in place for your Azure subscription.
 To view or change options for your Microsoft Azure App Service subscription, see Microsoft Azure Subscriptions.